These Sugar-Free Southern Pecan Tassies (Low Carb, S) are a dream come true and then some!

 THM Baking Blend was subbed 1:1 with the white flour, (see subs if you don’t have that one yet) but it was a very scant cup so measure it out and take out a small spoonful and you’ll have it.

-I had to make this recipe 4 times to get the filling right because it was crispy at first, but the crust was a winner from the very beginning.
-Enjoy!
+I had to make this recipe 4 times to get the filling right because the sweetener was crystallizing at first, but the crust was a winner from the very beginning.
+So please enjoy!

 Please note that some are getting around this crystallization by adding in 2 eggs instead of one.
 That will give you a more rubbery filling which I found to be less of a ringer for the real pecan pie style tassie!

 I’ve included lots of instructions for making it because these ingredients are different from the traditional ones so your tassie crusts shouldn’t be full like the ones you normally see.

 If you overfill the crusts it will run over and they will still be good but not near as pretty.

 **I often don’t share a lot of pictures when I’m posting a recipe, but the devils in the details on this one–although the dish itself is simple overall.

 You’ll be happier with the looks the first time if you check out the pictures and extra instructions at the bottom.
 Either way, don’t worry, all roads lead to YUM on this dessert!

 After the crust has chilled for awhile in the fridge/freezer (if it freezes a little it will quickly warm up in your hands but it is more trouble to scoop out).
 Remove from the bowl one spoonful at a time and roll into an approximate 1″ ball and drop into the lightly sprayed pan.